-15.10 Tenant Selection
+16.10 Tenant Selection

 Except where noted in the Administrative Plan, the GHA's tenant selection procedures for its tenant-based programs apply for units assisted under the PBV Program.
-Except for units which are occupied by eligible tenants upon the commencement of the project based contract term, when a vacancy exists at a PBV site, the GHA will notify the next families on the GHA Wait List.
+Except for units which are occupied by eligible tenants upon the commencement of the project based contract term, when a vacancy exists at a PBV site, the GHA will notify the next families on the GHA PBV General Wait List.
 GHA's letter to the applicants will also state that if the applicant is interested in residing in the vacant PBV unit that the applicant will not lose his/her place on the GHA's HCV waiting list (if applicable) until that person has been leased in the PBV unit.
 An applicant who rejects an offer of a project-based unit or who is rejected by the owner of the housing unit will remain in the same position on the tenant-based assistance list, as if the offer had not been made.
-If a dwelling unit to which assistance is to be attached under the project-based voucher program is occupied, GHA must determine whether the unit's occupants are eligible for assistance.
-If a unit is occupied by an eligible family and the unit is selected by GHA, the family must be placed in an appropriately size project-based assisted unit in the project without requiring the family to be placed on the GHA's waiting list.